Mono-Game/MonoGame.Samples/FuelCell/Documentation/3-FuelCell-Casting-call.md

 public const float Velocity = 0.75f;
 public const float TurnSpeed = 0.025f;
 public const int MaxRange = 98;
+public const float HeightOffset = 2;
 ```

 > [!NOTE]
-> We scale the fuel carrier model by selecting it in the MGCB Content Project and setting the `Scale` property to `.1`, located on the property page of the model asset.
+> We scale the fuel carrier model by selecting it in the MGCB Content Project and setting the `Scale` property to **`0.003`**, located on the property page of the model asset.
 The `Scale` property is found by expanding the Processor field in the window in the lower left-hand corner of the screen.

 Next, create a new class file called `FuelCarrier.cs`, add replace its contents with the following: